‘Voice’ Singer Gets 2-Chair Turn With ‘To Make You Feel My Love’

 Eduardo Parrucci / The Voice / YouTube

-Blind Auditions on The Voice are winding down, which means the coaches are getting pickier about who they turn around for.
-Destiny Rayne, from Pearl Springs, Florida proved that she was good enough for two coaches to fight over her during her Blind Audition, which aired Tuesday night (Oct.
-8).
+Blind Auditions on The Voice were winding down at the beginning of October 2019, which meant the coaches were getting pickier about whom they turn around for.
+Destiny Rayne, from Pearl Springs, Florida proved that she was good enough for two coaches to fight over her during her Blind Audition, which aired October 8, 2019.

 John Legend and Gwen Stefani turned their chairs for her rendition “To Make You Feel My Love.”